triplecanopy/Projections-Maybe-Postures-by-Jen-Rosenblit-and-Kate-Brandt/README.md

 # Projections Maybe Postures by Jen Rosenblit and Kate Brandt

-This is the repository for the digital project, "Projections Maybe Postures," by Jen Rosenblit and Kate Brandt, published in [Issue 23, Vanitas](https://www.canopycanopycanopy.com/issues#23) of Triple Canopy.
+This is the repository for the digital project, "Projections Maybe Postures," by Jen Rosenblit and Kate Brandt, published by Triple Canopy.
 The project can be found [here](https://www.canopycanopycanopy.com/contents/projections-maybe-postures).

 ***